phprest/phprest/README.md

 # ...
 ```

-# Api testing
+# API testing

-There are a couple of great tools out there for testing your Api.
+There are a couple of great tools out there for testing your API.

 * [Postman](http://www.getpostman.com/) and [Newman](https://github.com/a85/Newman)
  * Tip: Create collections in Postman and then run these in Newman